AndrewHakmi/Nexus/Challenges.md

 Interested?

 Join us in shaping the future of Auto-GPT by designing challenges that test its limits.
 Your input will be invaluable in guiding our progress and ensuring that we're on the right track.

+> *Challenges are very powerful tools because they define the roadmap of Auto-GPT through test driven development.
+They are actionable and result oriented.*
+>
+> ~ MerwaneHamadi - Auto-GPT Maintainer

 We're seeking individuals with a diverse skill set, including:

 - 🎨 UX Design: Your expertise will enhance the user experience for those attempting to conquer our challenges.
 With your help, we'll develop a dedicated section in our wiki, and potentially even launch a standalone website.